open-forest-observatory/ofo-argo/README.md

 <br/>

 ### 6. Argo Workflow Logging in postGIS database

+__THE DB LOGGING IS CURRENTLY DISABLED AND IS BEING MIGRATED TO A HOSTED SOLUTION THROUGH SUPABASE__

 Argo run status is logged into a postGIS DB.
 This is done through an additional docker container (hosted on github container registry `ghcr.io/open-forest-observatory/ofo-argo-utils:latest`) that is included in the argo workflow.
 The files to make the docker image are in the folder `ofo-argo-utils`.